BLACK OAK ENSEMBLE

 Black Oak performs regularly in recitals and festivals throughout the world.
 Their recent tour of Europe included performances in Amsterdam, Athens, Grenoble, Lyon, Paris, Prague , Rennes and Yverdon.
 Other appearances include Ravinia Festival, the Chicago Cultural Center, Art Institute of Chicago, Latino Music Festival, Mayne Stage, WFMT, Grand Rapids Museum of Art, Communauté Juive de Nancy, Le Festival du film Juif de Paris, Everlasting Hope festival in Theresienstadt, L’Alhambra in Vittel, Centre VOCE on the island of Corsica and a special performance in Geneva, Switzerland on behalf of the Mission of Hungary to the UN, for the 30th Anniversary of the Commemoration of Human Rights Day.

-Highlights of the Black Oak Ensemble’s 21-22 season include their debut at the Newport Music Festival, Oregon Bach Festival, a double CD release titled "Avant l'orage" ( a collection of French String Trios from 1929-1939) and a recording collaboration as well as performances in Switzerland with violinist Rachel Kolly.
+Highlights of the Black Oak Ensemble’s 21-22 season include their debut at the Newport Music Festival, University of Oregon's "Chamber Music @ Beall" series, a double CD release titled "Avant l'orage" ( a collection of French String Trios from 1929-1939) and a recording collaboration as well as performances in Switzerland with violinist Rachel Kolly.

 As passionate and dedicated educators, their students and ensembles have been prize winners of national and international competitions.
-Black Oak Ensemble has held residencies at Eau Claire University, St. John’s School for the Arts (USVI), Arizona State University, Ensemble-in-Residence at the New Music School in Chicago and collaborates with 'In Crescendo', Colombia, South America , Evanston Young Artists, Chicago Musical Pathways Initiative and the RAVINIA Festival's El Sistema program.
+Black Oak Ensemble has held residencies at The University of Wisconsin - Eau Claire, St. John’s School for the Arts (USVI), Arizona State University, Ensemble-in-Residence at the New Music School in Chicago and collaborates with 'In Crescendo', Colombia, South America , Evanston Young Artists, Chicago Musical Pathways Initiative and the RAVINIA Festival's El Sistema program.

 The ensemble is named for the black oak, a beautiful tree native to its home state of Illinois.